rm511130/Physna_User_Manual/README.md

 ## 7. Security <a name="Security"><a/>

-# Trusted cloud infrastructure
+### Physna's Security Fundamentals

-Physna leverages GCP's secure-by-design infrastructure, built-in protection, and global network to protect your information, identities, applications, and devices.
+    - Trusted cloud infrastructure: Physna leverages GCP's secure-by-design infrastructure, built-in protection, and global network to protect your information, identities, applications, and devices.
 Our stack builds security through progressive layers that deliver true defense in depth at scale.

-# Encryption by default, at rest and in transit
-We encrypt data in transit and at rest, ensuring that it can only be accessed by authorized roles and services with audited access to the encryption keys.
+    - Encryption by default, at rest and in transit: we encrypt data in transit and at rest, ensuring that it can only be accessed by authorized roles and services with audited access to the encryption keys.

-# Continuous Availability
-Infrastructure underpins how Google Cloud delivers services that meet our high standards for performance, resilience, availability, correctness, and security.
-Physna takes advantage of native Google features and services to maintain its high-availability goals.
+    - Continuous Availability: horizontal scalability of microservices allied to an infrastructure designed high standards of performance, resilience, availability, correctness, and security.
+Physna takes advantage of native, high availability Google features and services to maintain a highly available solution.